 \section{The symmetry of Bernstein-Sato polynomials}

 In this section we keep the notations of \S \ref{sec:dual}.

-\begin{teorema} Let $h:(\CC^d,0) \to (\CC,0)$ be a non-constant reduced germ of holomorphic function such that the divisor $D=h^{-1}(0)$ is free and satisfies the equivalent properties of Proposition \ref{prop:gen-LJT}.
-Then its Bernstein-Sato polynomial satisfies the equality $b(s) = \pm b(-s-2)$. \end{teorema}
+\begin{theorem} Let $h:(\CC^d,0) \to (\CC,0)$ be a non-constant reduced germ of holomorphic function such that the divisor $D=h^{-1}(0)$ is free and satisfies the equivalent properties of Proposition \ref{prop:gen-LJT}.
+Then its Bernstein-Sato polynomial satisfies the equality $b(s) = \pm b(-s-2)$. \end{theorem}